 In The Legend of Korra Korra, unlike her predecessor Aang, seems to LOVE being the Avatar.
 This may be justified by the difference in their ages when they each found out they were the Avatar.
 Aang was twelve, old enough to have his own identity as a person, leaving him to struggle to incorporate this new facet into himself.
 Korra was four, so it's likely she can't remember a time when she didn't know she was the Avatar.

 Later deconstructed.
 Her mentors were so busy training her in how to wield the elements that they separated Korra from her family, and wouldn't let her have a social life.
 (In the second episode she makes a full-blown escape attempt just to see a sports match, and her interactions with teens her own age make it rather clear she's never had any human friends.)
-This blows up in everyone's face around the series finale, when Korra is unable to defeat the conquering tyrant and has her elemental powers completely erased- meaning that her status as the Avatar, which she has been training for her entire life, is essentially useless, and that hundreds of people will die because of her failure.
+This blows up in everyone's face around the season 1 finale, when Korra is unable to defeat the conquering tyrant and has her elemental powers completely erased- meaning that her status as the Avatar, which she has been training for her entire life, is essentially useless, and that hundreds of people will die because of her failure.
 She literally doesn't know who she is outside of the Avatar's current incarnation, and that knowledge nearly kills her.
 (Fortunately, she gets better, but it was still a pretty brutal story arc.)

 Static in Young Justice is abducted, placed in a pod, and watches several experienced heroes get thrashed by Black Beetle, and what does he do?
 Grabs a gun and points it at him.
 This was before he got his powers.